 - Use painters tape to hold your stencil in place

-- Using chalk paint base will offer you some texture or you can opt for a spray paint for a seamless finish.
-Both options applied in two thin coats dries quickly.
+- Using a chalk paint base will offer you some texture or you can opt for spray paint for a seamless finish.
+Both options applied in two thin coats dry quickly.

 Materials Needed to Paint a Metal Tray

 - Rust-Oleum Chalked Sealer/Wax Topcoat

 - Apply two thin coats of chalk paint drying in between each coat.